 Detailed presentation : https://powerbi.tips/2020/04/tabular-editor-rocks/

-As long as the XMLA read/write endpoint access is in preview, you need to activate this feature in Power BI desktop settings under Options / Global / Preview features
+As the enhanced metadata format was in preview until september 2020, you might need to activate this feature in Power BI desktop settings under Options / Global / Preview features.

 Please be careful using it and work only on copies of your reports.
-I suggest you activate it, then make your tests on a copy of your report and then unactivate it.
+I suggest you activate these options carefully after tests and backups.

-However, you can create measures manually until the XMLA endpoint will reach general availability
+However, you can create measures manually or in an existing table until the XMLA endpoint will have no limitations.

 Open a model in Tabular Editor.
 Please check it’s documentation in the wiki of the GitHub repository : https://github.com/otykier/TabularEditor/wiki